Steve Bannon Believes Trump Will Win Bigger In 2020 Than 2016

 — Molly Jong-Fast (@MollyJongFast) February 24, 2019

-Steve Bannon might be serving as a Trump cheerleader now, but it wasn’t long ago that he was bad-mouthing members of Trump’s core team including the president’s son-in-law, Jared Kushner, Paul Manafort and Donald Trump Jr., calling their behavior at the Trump Tower meeting “treasonous.”
+Steve Bannon might be serving as a Trump cheerleader now, but it wasn’t long ago that he was bad-mouthing members of Trump’s core team, including the president’s son-in-law, Jared Kushner, Paul Manafort, and Donald Trump Jr., calling their behavior at the Trump Tower meeting “treasonous.”

 The Inquisitr says that Bannon had choice words for Donald Trump Jr., in particular, saying that if the oldest son of the president goes in front of a panel for questioning, he’s going to find himself in deep trouble.